https://www.bloombergquint.com/business

 Kevin F. D'Souza

-Global Revenue Leader, Ex-Airbus Innovation & Strategic Partnerships, BD & Sales Leadership, Mech.
+Managing Director at Grow Exponentially | Ex-Airbus Innovation & Strategic Partnerships, BD & Sales Leadership, Mech.
 Eng & Global Strategist, Entrepreneurship